bramkuijper/bramkuijper.github.io/mcelreath_boyd/index.md

 ### Session dates and times:
 1. Thu April 16 1200 - 1300: chapter 1 - 1.4.
-2. Wed April 22: 1200 - 1400 (*provisional, TBC April 16*), chapter 1.5 - chapter 1 end (page 36) and try to make at least 2 of the problems
+2. Wed April 22: 1200 - 1400, chapter 1.5 - chapter 1 end (page 36) and try to make at least 2 of the problems

 At the end of each session, we'll choose the date of the next session, which will appear here.